War & Peace, Vol. 2 (The Peace Disc)

-War & Peace Volume 2 (The Peace Disc) is the sixth studio album by American rapper Ice Cube, released March 21, 2000 on his own label Lench Mob Records with distribution by Priority Records.
+War & Peace, Vol. 2 (The Peace Disc) is the sixth studio album by American rapper Ice Cube, released March 21, 2000, on his own label Lench Mob Records with distribution by Priority Records.
 It is the second part from the two-album project War & Peace; the previous volume, War & Peace Vol. 1 (The War Disc) was released in 1998.
 This was Ice Cube's final album under Priority Records and his last until the release of Laugh Now, Cry Later in 2006.

 The album received generally positive reviews from critics and debuted at number three on the US Billboard 200, selling 185,000 copies in its first week.
 The album was certified gold by the Recording Industry Association of America (RIAA) in May 2000.
 The club song "You Can Do It", which then later re-released in 2004, was a UK number two for Ice Cube.